Writer, Reader, Winter Swimmer

 I write obituaries and have been co-judging the Mark and Evette Moran Nib Award since 2014., as well as the Australia reMADE Poetry Competition in 2019.

-I’m working on a novella, ZORBA THE BUDDHA, based on Osho/Bhagwan Shree Rajneesh’s time in Crete, and on a true crime story set in Melbourne in the early 60s.
+I’m working on a novella, ZORBA THE BUDDHA, based on Osho/Bhagwan Shree Rajneesh’s exile in Crete.

 I live in Queensland’s Noosa hinterland, on acreage surrounded by National Park, lakes, rivers and my beloved ocean.